 - Two substantive courses (2 class hours/week run over 14 weeks, 18 ECTS)

-- A choice of one Course at the MA-level from a large range of thematics (International Law, Political Science, International Economics, History of International Relations, Anthropology and Sociology of Development) (2 class hours/week run over 14 weeks, 6 ECTS) Check out the courses on our catalogue*
+- A choice of two courses at the MA-level from a large range of thematics (International Law, Political Science, International Economics, History of International Relations, Anthropology and Sociology of Development) (2 class hours/week per course run over 14 weeks, 6 ECTS/course ) Check out the courses on our catalogue*

 *some courses are subject to prerequisites

 - A French Language Course (from beginner to advanced level) (2 hours/week run over 14 weeks, 6 ECTS) optional

 - Visits to International Organisations as well as discussions with their representatives to discuss current issues and present organizational challenges including professional trajectories.
 This workshop series feature speakers from the United Nations, the World Trade Organisation, the World Health Organisation, the UN High Commission for Refugees, the International Committee of the Red Cross, the US permanent mission in Geneva, Doctors without Borders etc.